vlastavesely/gtksourceview-langs/README.md

 ### css.lang
 * *copied from GtkSourceView 3.99.4*.
-* added highlighting of trailing whitespaces.
+* added highlighting of trailing whitespaces and spaces before a tab.

 ### def.lang
 * *copied from GtkSourceView 3.24.3*.